On the ground in the Danube Delta

 A pilot project in the Romanian part of the Danube delta, on the islands of Babina and Cernovca, has demonstrated the restoration potential of the damaged wetlands, returning floodplains unsuccessfully drained for agriculture back to their natural states.
 As a result, local communities have benefited from increased fish stocks and livelihood.

-In the Ukrainian part of the delta, WWF's Partners for Wetlands project, with EU-funded activities, is working to stop further man-made damage and to use the restoration activities as the basis for sustainable economic development in the region.
+In the Ukrainian part of the delta, WWF's Partners for Wetlands project, with EU-funded activities, has stopped further man-made damage and to use the restoration activities as the basis for sustainable economic development in the region.